Intent Data Fundamentals

 Intent enables you to uncover accounts early in their buying cycle.
 Even if a prospect has never visited your site and is not aware of your brand, intent data allows you to understand what they’re interested in, and assess if they’re ready to buy or if they are very early in the buying cycle.

-For example, if the account DemoCorp is searching for basic information about your industry or service, they might just be just starting to research a new tool or service.
-But if the intent data shows that they’ve recently been searching multiple of your competitors, they may indicate that they are further along in their buying process comparing different options.
+When DemoCorp users are searching for basic information about your industry or product category, they might just be just starting to research a new tool or service.
+But when intent signals show that they’ve recently been searching multiple of your competitors, those intent signals may indicate that they are further along in their buying process comparing different options.

-Additionally, you can use intent data to prioritize your Account Lists segmenting them into Account Groups, so that you’re putting marketing and sales efforts into the accounts that are most likely to generate opportunities and revenue.
+You can use these signals to prioritize your Account Lists by creating a specific group for accounts that are showing intent in your competitors so that you’re putting marketing and sales efforts into the accounts that are most likely to generate opportunities and revenue because they are further down their buying process.

 Watch this 4-minute video to learn why intent is different from engagement signals and how to use intent in your ABM strategy.